 The ProctorU website provides links you can use to find out how ProctorU works and to check your computer to see that it meets the technical requirements.
 In addition, to test using ProctorU, you need access to a web cam with a microphone (built-in or external), headphones or working speakers, and reliable high speed internet to use this service.
 A complete list of technical requirements is available from the ProctorU website.

-Please note that there is a separate charge to take exams through ProctorU.
+ProctorU charges a separate fee for each exam and exam review appointment.
 You should schedule your exams about a week before you are ready to take them in order to avoid any additional charges.

 Contacting Your Instructor